Saiuz/tpod/README.md

 ```
 docker pull registry.cmusatyalab.org/junjuew/container-registry:faster-rcnn-primitive
 ```
 4. Run the installation script.
-It only supports ubuntu and is only tested on 14.04 right now.
+It only supports ubuntu right now.
 The installation script installs system packages including mysql, opencv and rabbitmq.
 The python dependencies are installed into a virtualenv named "env" under current directory.
 ```
 ./install.sh
 ```